-The Assessment-Based Technical Assistance (ABTA) is designed to provide in-depth assessment, observation, and support to programs that strive to improve and provide high standard quality of care to children.
+The Assessment-Based Technical Assistance (ERS) is designed to provide in-depth assessment, observation, and support to programs that strive to improve and provide high standard quality of care to children.

 The assessment-based technical assistance services may include a combination of onsite visits, email, fax and telephone calls.
 Below is a general overview of the onsite visit process.

-- First Visit – Meet with the program director and classroom teachers chosen to participate in on-site ETA, discuss ETA process, answer questions, explain the role of CPC-ACCR staff as a colleague, & arrange observation visit.
+- First Visit – Meet with the program director and classroom teachers chosen to participate in on-site ERS, discuss ERS process, answer questions, explain the role of CPC-ACCR staff as a colleague, & arrange observation visit.

-- Second Visit – A three-hour classroom observation is conducted using an Environmental Rating Scale and following the observation, a meeting with teachers and/or the director regarding questions that may need further clarification.
+- Second Visit – A three-hour classroom observation is conducted using an Environmental Rating Scale (ECERS, FCCERS or ITERS) and following the observation, a meeting with teachers and/or the director regarding questions that may need further clarification.

 - Third Visit – Observation findings sent prior to the visit.
-Review observation findings at convenient time questions etc. with the director, teachers choose two or three areas of focus for training and technical assistance leading to improving quality.
+Review observation findings at convenient time questions etc. with the director, teachers or a family child care provider choose two or three areas of focus for training and technical assistance leading to improving quality.

 - Fourth & Fifth Visits – Post-technical assistance in training.
 Process grant applications for materials and discuss next steps & continuous improvement.